IBM/MAX-Image-Segmenter/training/README.md

    $ pip install -r requirements.txt
     ...
    ```
+ The directory contains two Python scripts, `setup_max_model_training` and `train_max_model`, which you'll use to prepare your environment for model training and to perform model training on Watson Machine Learning.

+### Customize Training

-### Use Pre Trained Weights
+#### Use Pre Trained Weights

 If you wish to perform transfer learning or resume from a previous checkpoint, place the checkpoint files in the `$MODEL_REPO_HOME_DIR/training/sample_training_data/initial_model/` folder.
 The checkpoint files usually consist one `model.ckpt-<iteration_number>.data*` file, one corresponding `model.ckpt-<iteration_number>.index` file and a `checkpoint` file which has the name of the checkpoint.
 For example if you wish to resume from a previous training run of 30000 iterations, your files would ideally be called `model.ckpt-30000.data.0000-of-0001`, `model.ckpt-30000.index` and `checkpoint` with the checkpoint file having one entry `model_checkpoint_path: "model.ckpt-30000"`.

-### Customize Model Specific Parameters
+#### Customize Hyper-parameters

 If you wish to change training hyper-parameters like `num_iterations`, `learning_rate`, `stride_size` etc, pass the corresponding arguments to `$MODEL_REPO_HOME_DIR/training/training_code/training_command.sh`.
 You can also change the backbone/model type to either `full` (which uses the `xception_65` architecture) or the faster `mobile`(which uses a `mobilenet_v2` architecture).

 ### Run the Setup Script

-The `wml_setup.py` script prepares your local environment and your IBM Cloud resources for model training.
+ To perform model training, you need access to a Watson Machine Learning service instance and a Cloud Object Storage service instance on IBM Cloud.
+The `setup_max_model_training` Python script prepares your IBM Cloud resources for model training and configures your local environment.

+ #### Steps

+1. Open a terminal window.

 1. Locate the training configuration file.
 It is named `max-image-segmenter-training-config.yaml`.